cbandy/real-database/guide/realdb/introduction.md

 syntaxes.

 Four common systems targeted: MySQL, PostgreSQL, Microsoft SQL Server and SQLite.
-The [generic builders](realdb.building) and driver interface support features implemented by two or more of these systems.
+The [generic builders](building) and driver interface support features implemented by two or more of these systems.

 The Database library intends to support any SQL system for which PHP has a driver.